scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 The anomalous differences can be used to determine the positions of the anomalous scattering atoms.
 Once the positions of the anomalous scatterers are known, it is possible to work out the positions of the lighter atoms in the protein.
 We use these data to make the I(+) vs I(-) scatter plot below (Fig. :ref:`ipmpplot`).
-The mtz file contains data for SirA-like protein (DSY4693) from Desultobacterium hafniense, Northeast Structural Genomics Consortium Target DhR2A.
+The mtz file contains data for SirA-like protein (DSY4693) from *Desultobacterium hafniense*, Northeast Structural Genomics Consortium Target DhR2A.
 The diffraction data were retrieved from the Protein Data Bank, a very early open science project that recently celebrated its 50th anniversary :cite:`wwPDB18`.

 The I(+) vs I(-) plot was made after reading the X-ray data into a *cctbx* Miller array, a data structure designed for handling X-ray data in *cctbx*.